 This soup contains two of my favorite summer foods – watermelon and cucumbers.
-Not only are they low calorie and filling, they are so good for you.
+Not only are they low-calorie and filling, but they are also so good for you.
 Watermelon is incredibly hydrating.
 I often make Watermelon Agua Fresca and sip it as a drink.
 It is also full of lycopene, the phytonutrient better known in tomatoes.
-Lycopene is very anti-inflammatory, great for heart health and bone health.
-Cucumbers are also full of antioxidants and phytonutrients, making them very antiinflammatory and heart healthy.
+Lycopene is very anti-inflammatory and great for heart health and bone health.
+Cucumbers are also full of antioxidants and phytonutrients, making them very anti-inflammatory and heart-healthy.

 All good reasons to eat your medicine!

 It’s really quite simple when you don’t have a stove to turn on and it all happens in one container.
-Cubed watermelon, peeled and cut cucumbers (preferably from your garden), some Greek yogurt, fresh mint.
-I whisked in a little ginger, some lemon juice to brighten the soup up and done.
+Cubed watermelon, peeled and cut cucumbers (preferably from your garden), some Greek yogurt, and fresh mint.
+I whisked in a little ginger, and some lemon juice to brighten the soup up, and done.

 The magic of gazpacho comes in the melding of the flavors.
 After you blend, be sure to place it in the refrigerator for a few hours.
 This is cold soup after all.

-Then, on your hottest summer day, garnish with some seeds, a little feta and wow your friends with a bowl of this delicious Watermelon Cucumber Gazpacho.
+Then, on your hottest summer day, garnish with some seeds, and a little feta, and wow your friends with a bowl of this delicious Watermelon Cucumber Gazpacho.

 1 bunch mint, chopped

 3 tablespoons lemon juice

 1/2 teaspoon cayenne pepper (optional, but a good addition)